Booked Out: Creative Non-Fiction with Caelainn Hogan

 *Feedback and edits will be provided for assignments completed during the course.

 Caelainn Hogan is a writer and journalist with work published in The New York Times Magazine, National Geographic, The New Yorker, Harper’s Magazine, VICE, The Guardian, The Dublin Review and others.
+Her book Republic of Shame was published in September 2019 by Penguin Ireland and received outstanding reviews.

 Here's What Other Writers Thought: